 The reporting of monthly tailings deposition is a legislative requirement as part of EPL 1301.

 2.3.1 Tailings Deposition: Data and Discussion

-From the 1st of January 2020 the Mine has entered into Care and Maintenance, no tailings have been produces as there is no ongoing operation.
+From the 1st of January 2020 the Mine has entered into Care and Maintenance, no tailings have been produced as there are no ongoing operations.